-Enable PTZ Note : These options can vary on a camera-by-camera Protocol Pelco-D basis.
-Address 1 Port Outside Rea ar PTZ (Zone 8&15) port 1 💌 🐣 🥻 Preset 1 name Prese t 1 Zoom speed User of defined ect home preset 🔻 home during schedule Every day 🔻 🐃 will be recalled when user control is relinquished or 21600sec after a system PTZ command is issued Switch wash/wipe e relays Configure PTZ tours Preset Name Give Presets descriptive names (such as 'front door' etc.) Zoom Speed This defines how fast the camera will zoom in when using the PTZ controls. e: Test zoom speed by clicking on the PTZ control wheel of the live view panel to the right.
-Home A home position is a pre-set position to which the camera will return after a set period of Position inactivity.
+Note: These options can vary on a camera-by-camera basis.
+PTZ channels can be added in 2 ways either Onboard or Serial Port.

+Preset Name Give Presets descriptive names (such as 'front door' etc.) Zoom Speed This defines how fast the camera will zoom in when using the PTZ controls.
+Note: Test zoom speed by clicking on the PTZ control wheel of the live view panel to the right.
+Home Position A home position is a pre-set position to which the camera will return after a set period of inactivity.
 Automatic Return to Home: Set a schedule during which the camera will return to its home position.
 When the schedule (see: 5.
 Schedules) is inactive, the camera will remain in the last position that it was left.
 If there is no schedule set, the camera will never automatically return to its home position.
 To have it always return home after a certain period, simply enable the Every Day schedule.
-Switch Wash In the case that the Wash and Wipe relays are incorrectly attributed, this will swap them over and Wipe to the correct order.
-Relays Configure A PTZ tour will run through a sequence of pre-set positions.
+Switch Wash and Wipe Relays In the case that the Wash and Wipe relays are incorrectly attributed, this will swap them over to the correct order.
+Configure PTZ tours A PTZ tour will run through a sequence of pre-set positions.
 (See section immediately below.)
+Reverse Pan Direction Will swap the pan direction.
+Left is right, and right is left.
+Reverse tilt direction Will reverse or swap the tilt direction.
+Up is down, down is up.